SamuelSwartzberg/flashcardifying_text_temp/inf.md

 .automount   .mounts that will be automatically managed .path   notifying when a path becomes available

-When a .path units path becomes available, {{c1::an associated .service}} is started.
+When a .path units path becomes available, ⟮c1;an associated .service⟯ is started.
 When a .socket unit has some activity, an associated service is started.
 When a .timer units time state is reached, an associated unit is started.